olleholmgren/nightwish-blog/README.md

 # UI/UX
 I wanted to build a clean and neat blog/forum which is very easy to use.
 There are no surprises or misguiding attributes.
 The main focus is to meet the user's expectations of what a blog should look like.

+## The 5 'S' Planes of User Experience(UX)

+### Strategy
+Focuses on fulfilling user needs and product objectives.
+In this particular project, the emphasis was on deviating from the common functionalities found on other websites, such as social media interactions, discussions, and excessive visual content.
+The primary goal was to create a serene and creative space.
+The content available for browsing was deliberately kept at a simplistic level.

+### Scope
+Determines the project's functional boundaries and included features.
+Minimal functionality was considered essential for this project, meaning that most features were considered basic requirements.
+Features like user sign up and login were necessary, along with fundamental CRUD functionality for authenticated users.
+More comprehensive explanations of all the current features can be found in the Existing Features section.
+Future features, discussed in the Future Features section, were considered unnecessary at the present moment, although they remained within the project's potential scope.

+### Structure
+Defines how users can navigate the site and utilize all the existing features.
+The site's structure was modeled after a basic blog site, which is a commonly used template.
+This structure enables users to visit the site, browse posts from fans and share thoughts on favourite albums.
+However, in order to contribute to the site in any capacity, user authentication is required, which necessitates creating an account.

+### Skeleton
+Translates the features outlined in the structure into navigational elements.
+For an initial overview of the project's skeleton.
+To ensure an intuitive navigation experience, both the navbar and the main content adhere to a standard layout pattern that most users would find familiar.
+The navbar provides links to the main features and functions of the site, with variations depending on whether the user is authenticated or not.
+On smaller to medium screen sizes, a drop-down 'burger' menu replaces the full navigation bar.
+Buttons and links are appropriately labeled, and clear and simple instructions on how to use the page can be found in relevant sections.
+The footer includes social media links, which are currently serving as placeholders, completing the overall layout of the site.

+### Surface
+Addresses visual design and the means of conveying desired emotions and achieving desired effects.

 ## Agile
 In software and web development, it is very useful to adapt the Agile mindset when working on or starting up a project.
 For this project, I have imagined and made up an imaginary group of people and they are called Users.